-I live and breathe Psychology: I have taught it at University.
+I live and breathe Psychology: I have taught it to children at school and to adults at university.
 I am a front liner for First Nations Australians in Cape York communities.
-I have a lived experience of Psychosis.
+I have a lived experience of recovering from Psychosis twice.
 We absolutely can recover.
-So it breaks my heart to see someone who can’t call Australia home.
+So it breaks my heart to see someone who cannot call Australia home.

 We all belong.

-Addiction illustrates this beautifully: Renowned addiction expert Dr Gabor Mate says: “The first question you must ask is not why the addiction, but why the pain?”
+Addiction illustrates this tragically.
+Renowned trauma and addiction expert Dr Gabor Mate says: “The first question you must ask is not why the addiction, but why the pain?”

-If we wanted to created a system that makes addiction worse, that further disconnects someone, then you would design exactly the system we have: punishment, shame, stigma, isolation, disconnection.
+According to Dr Gabor Maté, if we wanted to create a system that makes addiction worse – that further disconnects someone – then you would design the system we have: silence or judgment, blame, punishment, shame and stigma which results in more isolation and disconnection.
 Ingredients for trauma.
 This is Australia’s home.

 So what’s the solution?

 Five world views explain how addiction is handled.
-Please consider trauma is like addiction to the extent that we are unable to break the cycle: thoughts, feeling, behaviours that keep us traumatised.
-This will shed light on our success and failure to handle addiction and trauma in its many forms.
+Please consider trauma is like addiction to the extent that we are unable to break the cycle of thoughts, feelings, behaviours that keep us traumatised.
+This will shed light on our success and failure to handle trauma and addiction in its many forms.

 Five World Views: